Loading

 I found Acuity's blend of flexibility and ease of use truly impressive.
 During setup, you'll choose between monthly and daily view for clients, create intake forms, upload a logo, set a time zone, and decide whether to make clients pick their own time zone to avoid remote-call issues.

 You can choose to let clients reschedule or cancel their appointments—or not—and change the interval for start times of appointments, which is by default every 15 minutes.
 You can put a limit on how far in advance or with how much short notice clients can book an appointment.
-And I especially love that you can enable an option called "Make me look busy," which automatically hides some available times so you don't seem desperate.
+And I especially love that you can enable an option called "Look busy," which automatically hides some available times so you don't seem desperate.

 I was impressed with the number of email templates that were available based on different appointment types, including confirmations, reminders, cancellations, rescheduling requests, follow-ups, package/gift card orders, and subscription updates.